NetherGamesMC/support/docs/managing-your-titan-subscription.md

 5. Click on the arrow button on your subscription.
 6. Enter the desired recipient's username and press "Continue".

 The Titan rank should be sent, and the recipient can accept the Titan rank by heading to [store.nethergames.org](https://store.nethergames.org).
+If you change your mind you have the opportunity to cancel the transfer before the recipient has accepted it by going to your Gift Inventory and clicking on the "X" button.

-::: info CHANGED YOUR MIND?
+::: info ISSUES MANAGING YOUR TITAN RANK?
-You have the opportunity to cancel the transfer before the recipient has accepted it by going to your Gift Inventory and clicking on the "X" button.
+Contact our support team via #support on [Discord](https://ngmc.co/discord) or create a "Billing Issue" ticket at [ngmc.co/request](https://ngmc.co/request).
 :::